maimond23/1.3-Assignment-Brown/README.md

 2. Used random forest to achieve an accuracy of 86%

-3. RANDOM FOREST vs. LOGISTIC REGRESSION ANALYSIS Based on the Confusion Matrix, we can see that the Random Forest was more accurate (
+3. RANDOM FOREST vs. LOGISTIC REGRESSION ANALYSIS
+- Based on the Confusion Matrix, we can see that the Random Forest and

 *The overall code is in the first file